What are the most important things to know about Truvada?

 Truvada is a prescription medicine approved by the U.S.(FDA) for the following uses:

-- For HIV pre-exposure prophylaxis (PrEP) to reduce the risk of HIV infection in adults and adolescents who weigh at least 77 lb (35 kg), are HIV negative, and are at risk of getting HIV.
+- For HIV to reduce the risk of HIV infection in adults and adolescents who weigh at least 77 lb (35 kg), are HIV negative, and are at risk of getting HIV.
 Truvada for PrEP should always be used in combination with safer sex practices, such as using condoms, to reduce the risk of getting other .

 HIV medicines cannot cure HIV/AIDS, but taking HIV medicines every day helps people with HIV live longer, healthier lives.
 When used as treatment, HIV medicines also reduce the risk of HIV.
 Whether you are taking Truvada for HIV prevention or for HIV treatment (in combination with other HIV medicines), do not cut down on, skip, or stop taking your HIV medicine(s) unless your health care provider tells you to.